John-Abbott-College/6P3-Notes/wk8/device-cloud-communication.md

 - [File uploads](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-file-upload) for media files and large telemetry batches uploaded by intermittently connected devices.

-- [Device twin's reported properties](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins) for reporting device state information such as configuration or last know state.
+- [Device twin's reported properties](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins) for reporting device state information such as configuration or last known state.
 More on Device twins later in the course.

 ## Cloud to Device (C2D) Communication